This section guides you through deploying a Terraform template to add Prisma AIRS AI Runtime Firewall protection for GCP cloud

 When you select any namespace, the VM-Series firewall option becomes unavailable because only

-Prisma AIRS AI Runtime: Network intercept can
+Prisma AIRS AI Runtime Firewall can secure these

 Select Next.